 Tips And Personal Safety

 In 2018 Egypt is again considered to be an extremely safe place for tourists to visit, and the pyramids are no different.
 However, the Great Pyramids of Giza are Egypt’s most visited tourist attraction, attracting several million tourists each year.
 Unfortunately, such large numbers of tourists inevitably attract a number of undesirables who prey on unsuspecting visitors.

 For your own safety, don’t carry more money on your person than you need, and if going with a guide, always listen to and follow their advice.
-If you have booked your tour through us, you’ll be assigned your own personal guide and driver who will stay with you throughout your tour.
+If you have booked one of our Egypt tour packages, you’ll be assigned your own personal guide and driver who will stay with you throughout your tour.
 Our guides are all certified; experienced and extremely knowledgeable.

 Last but not least – the Giza Pyramids are there for you to explore, but this only includes the interior of the pyramids.
 Under no circumstance should you attempt to climb on any of the structures.
 Doing so is not only forbidden under Egyptian law, but it is also dangerous.

 Seeing the Giza Pyramids on postcards; in books or on television is one thing, but seeing them and exploring them in person is a whole different experience altogether.
-Do the right thing, and find and book your dream Egypt tour package right now, then get ready to step inside the infamous Giza Pyramids.
+Do the right thing, and find and book one of our dream Cairo tour packages right now, then get ready to step inside the infamous Giza Pyramids.